 The house is designed through an open plan, meaning the spaces in the interior are mostly open space and interconnected.
 However, the house does have private spaces, these being the storage room and the upstairs bedrooms and bathrooms.
 These private spaces are separated and kept private, yet the house continues to celebrate its large, open space.
+The house's design is essentially modular, which reinforces the symmetry of the design as well as the harmony in all its elements.
+The hierarchy of circulation is in the large, open space, since daily activities revolve around this space.
+The smaller spaces, such as the bedrooms and bathrooms in the upstairs floor, are less hierarchical because of their privacy.

-The interior of the house celebrates functionality in its essence.
+PROGRAM The interior of the house celebrates functionality in its essence.
 It reflects the daily needs and everyday lives of its residents, which in this case are a married couple that combine work and everyday domestic activities.